Payment systems

 In addition to direct savings, you can resort to debt transfer for basic convenience.
 For example, you can collect two or three small debts from several credit cards onto one card with a much larger limit.
 This will give you a single payment date for your monthly loan payment and one place to do it.

-How to Execute a Balance Transfer: A Step-By-Step Guide
+How to Transfer a Credit Card Balance: A Step-By-Step Guide

 Now you know the answer to “How do balance transfers work?” so you can understand in more detail how to carry out this procedure.
 Follow our list to turn this feature into a real money-saver.